-North Brisbane Psychologists offers you a choice of four psychologists at two different locations on the northside of Brisbane.
-Our primary location is in Aspley, not far from the Aspley Hypermarket and Chermside.
+North Brisbane Psychologists offers you a choice of five psychologists at two different locations on the northside of Brisbane.
+Our primary location is in Aspley, not far from the Hypermarket and Chermside.
 Our second location is in Stafford Heights.

-We – Lynne, Melissa, Jenny, and Rachel – have spent many years helping people better manage their issues.
+We – Ingrid, Lynne, Melissa, Jenny, and Rachel – have spent many years helping people better manage their issues.
 We help you remove the emotional blocks that stop you from enjoying a life of good health and happiness.
 We know it can be hard to reach out for help.
 At North Brisbane Psychologists, we make you feel relaxed and safe.
 We do not judge.

 At North Brisbane Psychologists, we are skilled in many therapies (listed below).
 Our psychologists have a great deal of experience addressing many different issues, ranging from life-changing and distressing events to everyday challenges and problems.